THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 If you live somewhere that is relatively suburban, you should be able to find them most every weekend.

-One of the best things about living in the country is that you can see so many stars at night.
+One of the best things about living in the country is seeing so many stars at night.

 If you’re lucky, you may even see a shooting star.

 So grab a blanket, lay down in your backyard, and look up at the sky.

 See how many constellations you can find.

 If you’ve never done this before, you can download an app to make looking at the stars easier.